A Hierarchy of Supermartingales for $\omega$-Regular Verification

-Note that if $T \subseteq S$ is a set of terminating states with self-loops, then positive (resp.\ null) $(S \setminus T, \emptyset)$-recurrence from an initial state $s_0$ coincides with the notion of positive almost sure termination (resp.\ almost sure termination) from $s_0$.
+The relationship between null recurrence and positive recurrence is analogous to that between almost sure termination and positive almost sure termination.
+In fact, if $T \subseteq S$ is a set of terminating states with self-loops, then positive (resp.\ null) $(S \setminus T, \emptyset)$-recurrence from an initial state $s_0$ coincides with the notion of positive almost sure termination (resp.\ almost sure termination) from $s_0$.

 It is easy to see that positive recurrence is a strictly stronger condition than null recurrence because if $\mathbb{P}_{s_0}[\mathrm{step}_{s_0}^{(A, B)} = \infty] > 0$, then we have $\mathbb{E}_{s_0}[\mathrm{step}_{s_0}^{(A, B)}] = \infty$.